guest271314/banned/README.md

 # Due Process, Recourse, Remedy, Transparency

-<h4>Do individuals who run sites and organizations and who also impose account bans and user suspensions have a process in place for users to appeal the ban or suspension, irrespective of the organizational status of the user?</h4>
+<h4>Do individuals who operate and maintain sites and organizations and who also impose account bans and user suspensions have a process in place for users to appeal the ban or suspension?</h4>

 - StackExchange: <b>No</b>
 - WHATWG: <b>No</b>